 tad eva śokārṇava-śoṣaṇaṁ nṛṇāṁ

 Those words describing the glories of the all-famous Personality of Godhead are attractive, relishable and ever fresh.
 Indeed, such words are a perpetual festival for the mind, and they dry up the ocean of misery.
 (SB 12.12.50)In Bihariji's temple the phool bangla season is on.
-The cooling scent of the white rajnigandha pervades the temple.
-The devotees are plentiful and there is a constant buzz of individual devotion -- people saying prayers, presenting their newborns to the Deity, women dressed up like for Sunday church, the stout Gosais sitting at strategic positions around the campus, others murmuring stotras, others staring silently, others surging forward when a couple of young prince priests sprinkle the crowd with cooling water, a khaki uniformed guard whistling.
+The cooling scent of the white rajnigandha flowers pervades the temple.
+The devotees are plentiful and there is a constant buzz of individual devotion -- people saying prayers, presenting their newborns to the Deity, women dressed up in Sunday best, the stout Gosais sitting at strategic positions around the campus, others murmuring stotras, others staring silently, others surging forward when a couple of young-prince priests sprinkle the crowd with cooling water, a khaki uniformed guard whistling.
 Darśanam.

 In Radha Vallabha I came in time for Samaj.
 Hit Harivams's utsava is underway and the special hymns are sung each evening.
 I sat down and stayed for the whole thing until Thakurji's shayan arati.
 The crowd here is smaller, but it also had a family party atmosphere, devotees meeting and greeting, but the core group of thirty or forty devotees sitting through to the end of the Samaj, which was a lengthy description of the beauty of the Divine Couple from their feet to their crown, not missing a single detail and with chorus "Look, just look, look O my life!
 Look at this amazing joyful scene!
 What a grand celebration!"
 Kīrtanam.

 In front of the mandap, a middle aged man dressed as a bride, in bright pink and veiled, covered in decorations and bangles, moved in a steady twirling motion for as long as the kirtan continued.
-This cross dressing is a feature of the Braj bhava -- it is present in many different features and I will hopefully get an opportunity to reflect on it a little more in an article about Barsana on my blog later.
+This cross-dressing is a feature of the Braj bhava -- it is present in many different manifestations and I will hopefully get an opportunity to reflect on it a little more in an article about Barsana on my blog one day.

-I got to Radha Damodar and of course I did not get darshan of Damodar, but I did visit our acharyas.
-What a wonder -- Sri Rupa, Sri Jiva and Sri Kaviraj Goswami in one place.
+I got to Radha Damodar and of course I did not get darshan of Damodarji, but I did visit our acharyas' samadhis.
+What a wonder!
+Sri Rupa, Sri Jiva and Sri Kaviraj Goswami all in one place.
 Smaraṇam.

 Dhanyatidhanya Vrindavan Dham!

 So all this -- my question about nirguna Vrindavan was answered.
 It was perhaps fortuitous that there was very little traffic disturbance on my walk through town, which allowed me a better chance at relishing these individual tableaux of the essence of the Dham..

 The Dham is independent in its power.
 Though it appears to be within the material nature, it is not.
 Therefore bhakti can appear to be in rajas, tamas or sattva, and still penetrate to the essence of the soul.
 What blocks bhakti is offense.
 From our position in the gunas, we can still get a perception of that transcendent reality.
 A person practicing bhakti, but situated in the gunas will still benefit from the bhakti.